Community Outreach & Engagement Coordinators

 Portugal Coordinator

 Born in Ivory Coast, Abdourahamane arrived in Portugal in 2007 as an asylum seeker.
-An economist by training, he has been the founder and president of ARP - Associação dos Refugees in Portugal since 2010.
-As a human rights activist specialising in refugees, asylum seekers, and displaced persons, he has collaborated extensively with Portugal's High Commission for Migrations, various government bodies, municipalities, and European and African institutions.
-Abdourahamane has served on the board of AACE - Associação Africa Cultura Evolution and was a founding member of ADYNE - African Diaspora Youth Network in Europe.
+He is the founder and president of Associação dos Refugees .
+Additionally, he has served on the board of Associação Africa Cultura Evolution and was a founding member of the African Diaspora Youth Network in Europe.
 For ten years, he has been part of the Maria Rosa Foundation's expert team, contributing to the COMPARTE project for refugee participation in public policy design.

 Italy Coordinator